-Please find our 7 day itinerary especially made for Motorhomes and Campervans.
+Easicampers 7 day itinerary that takes in the Jewels of Scotland especially made for Motorhomes and Campervans.

 1st day: Visit Edinburgh

 Walk through the Old Town and the main street of Edinburgh – The Royal Mile.
 Visit the famous castle – the architectural icon of the Scottish capital.
 Then getting to know the largest whiskey collection in the world during “The Scotch Whisky Experience Tour”.
-Then overnight in The Mortonhall Caravan Park.
+Then overnight at one of these Edinburgh Sites.

 2nd day: A trip to the Kelpies, Stirling and Fort William